Preference Conditioned Multi-Objective Reinforcement Learning: Decomposed, Diversity-Driven Policy Optimization: Method Page Budget: 2.5pg Status: TSA drafted

 \subsection{Per-Objective Advantage and Value Estimation}

-Following trajectory collection, we compute the Generalized Advantage Estimate (GAE) for each of the $d$ objective dimensions independently, yielding a $d$-dimensional advantage vector $\mathbf{A}_t$.
-The critic network, $V_\phi(s, \omega)$, approximates the true state-value vector and is central to this process.
+Following trajectory collection, we compute the Generalized Advantage Estimate (GAE) independently for each of the $d$ objectives, resulting in a vector-valued advantage $\mathbf{A}t \in \mathbb{R}^d$.
+The critic network, $V\phi(s, \omega)$, approximates the corresponding per-objective state-value functions and is central to this computation.

-The critic utilizes a multi-head architecture (Figure~\ref{fig:teaser} Green), where a shared network body processes the state $s$ and the preference $\omega$, feeding into $d$ separate output heads.
-Each head $V_\phi^{(i)}$ is responsible for predicting the \textbf{unweighted value} of a single objective $i$.
-The critic is then updated by minimizing the mean squared error between its predictions and the empirical unweighted returns $G_t^{(i)}$:
+The critic adopts a multi-head architecture (Figure~\ref{fig:teaser}, green), where a shared feature encoder processes the state $s$ and preference vector $\omega$, followed by $d$ separate output heads.
+Each head $V_\phi^{(i)}$ predicts the \textbf{unweighted value} for objective $i$.
+The critic is trained by minimizing the mean squared error between predicted values and empirical unweighted returns $G_t^{(i)}$ across all objectives.

-\textbf{Rationale for Conditioning on Preferences.} A key design choice is conditioning the critic $V_\phi(s, \omega)$ on the preference vector $\omega$ even though it predicts unweighted returns.
-The critic's role is to estimate the state-value function $V_{\pi_\omega}^{(i)}(s)$, which is the expected unweighted return for objective $i$ when following the preference-conditioned policy $\pi(\cdot|s, \omega)$.
-Since the policy itself is a function of $\omega$, the trajectories it generates and the expected future returns are naturally dependent on $\omega$.
-Therefore, the critic must be conditioned on $\omega$ to accurately predict these policy-dependent values.
+\textbf{Conditioning on Preferences.} Although the critic predicts unweighted returns, it is conditioned on the preference vector $\omega$.
+This is necessary because the policy $\pi(\cdot \mid s, \omega)$ depends on $\omega$, and therefore the state distribution and expected future returns are also preference-dependent.
+The critic thus estimates $V_{\pi_\omega}^{(i)}(s)$, the expected return for objective $i$ under the preference-conditioned policy, making conditioning on $\omega$ essential for accurate value estimation.

+\textbf{Normalization.} We apply standard reward and advantage normalization techniques to stabilize training.
+These transformations rescale per-objective signals before they are passed to the policy update, helping balance gradients across objectives with different magnitudes.
+We further analyze the role of normalization within \toolname{} in comparison to existing approaches, highlighting its interaction with the decomposed optimization pipeline.